lennartbrandin/profiling-report/main.typ

 Monitoring this information provides a way of identifying and solving a broad spectrum of performance issues before they occur in a critical manner. @bernecky_profiling_1989

+== Structure of the report
+This report will introduce the method of profiling, how it can be achieved using different approaches, and how the results can be further used.

+Furthermore, multiple tools will be presented and compared.
+This list is not exhaustive nor representative of popular tools and is limited to the range of experimentation I conducted while writing this report.

+As a conclusion to the summary of the State of the Art, visualizations and informational views of profiling results will be presented.

+In the second part, an external paper will be briefly summarized and reviewed.

 == Usage of electronic tools